UMDLARS/deterlab/README.md

 ### Creating Your Students' Accounts 🧑‍💻

 1. Create the SPHERE accounts for your students.
 You may follow the documentation [here](https://mergetb.gitlab.io/testbeds/sphere/sphere-docs/docs/experimentation/classes/) to learn how to set up class accounts.
 2. Once you have created the accounts, provide the list of usernames/passwords to your students.
-However, it is recommended to wait until completing Step 5.
+However, it is recommended to wait until each step before distributing the login credentials.
 As of 3/1/2025, a username/password will not be emailed to your students automatically.
 [SPHERE will implement this in the future](https://mergetb.gitlab.io/testbeds/sphere/sphere-docs/docs/experimentation/classes/#:~:text=We%E2%80%99re%20working%20on%20emailing%20the%20students%E2%80%99%20their%20passwords%2C%20and%20hope%20to%20release%20this%20feature%20by%20September%2015%2C%202024.).
 3. Create a directory on your machine.
 This directory will contain some important scripts, like auto-grading and auto-generation within SPHERE.
 4. Download `install_notebooks.sh` from this repository and store it in that directory.
 5. Create a script called `users.sh` and store your students' usernames/passwords as follows: